Pedram-Lab/bmbc-sim/README.md

 Saving a notebook will also automatically update the associated `.py` file.

 ### Examples
 Currently, all examples are located in the `scripts/` directory.
 Apart from simulations, there are some files that showcase how to use some aspects of NGSolve in greater detail, since the documentation is sometimes lacking for what we need.
-These typically have a `_example` suffix.
+These are located in the `tutorials/` subfolder.